 Each fellow is a senior graduate student who contributes to the intellectual life of the college, including mentoring undergraduate students, giving an academic seminar and participating in New College academic and community events.

 The fellowships further help our graduate students by providing them with dedicated space at New College, a small stipend and the opportunity to network with current faculty members.

 New College offers a thriving and intellectually stimulating environment for doctoral students.
-University of Toronto doctoral students who are in the writing stage of their dissertation are encouraged to apply to a New College program relevant to their area of research.
-Find more detailed information on our academic programs/areas of study.
+University of Toronto doctoral students who are in the writing stage of their dissertation are encouraged to apply to a New College Program relevant to their area of research.
+Click here for detailed information on our Academic Programs/Areas of Study.

-New College will provide shared office space, as well as access to the special library collections at the college.
-Senior Doctoral Fellows will be eligible for New College travel funds and can submit applications for other funding initiatives in collaboration with their host program director.
+New College will provide access to the special library collections at the College.
+Senior Doctoral Fellows will be eligible for New College travel funds and can submit applications for other funding initiatives in collaboration with their host Program Director.

 Applications must include:

-- a one-page cover letter outlining applicants’ qualifications for the New College Senior Doctoral Fellowship with a focus on the academic program/area of study to which they are applying;
+- a one-page cover letter outlining their qualifications for the New College Senior Doctoral Fellowship with a focus on the Academic Program/Area of Study to which they are applying;

 - a curriculum vitae;

 - a one-page summary of their doctoral thesis and progress to date;

 - a letter of recommendation from their dissertation supervisor.